An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: The proposed method

+{The parameters $n,p$ and $k$ depend on the practical application at hand.
+In this paper, we usually have that $p \ll n$.
+The number of iterations/transformations $k$ is very important as it balances, in general, the sparsity of the approximated eigenspace with its accuracy.
+In this paper, we suggest taking at most $k \sim O(n \log_2 n)$ to balance the accuracy of the eigenspace with its sparsity, see the Experimental Results section.
+We would like to note that, for $k \sim O(np)$ we expect to have dense approximations of the true eigenspaces and therefore sparsity is lost.
+The sparsity level and pattern of the resulting transform depend heavily on the indices chosen in the iterative process.

+While the proposed method can be used to compute eigenspaces to high accuracy, we note that in this paper, we do not aim to compare against well-established algorithms from the literature that perform eigenvalue decompositions of symmetric matrices.
+These methods fully exploit block matrix operations, the memory hierarchy and parallelism and therefore, while our proposed method may compare favorably in terms of the number of operations, we expect them to have better (lower) running times.
+Our method can benefit from a low-level, multi-core careful implementation to significantly reduce running time.
+Some remarks are in order.}

-\textbf{Remark 2 (The connection to the Jacobi method).} Similarly to the Jacobi method, Algorithm 1 also has two steps: find indices $(i,j)$ and apply a transformation such that we are closer to the stated objective (diagonalize the matrix).
-But we differ from the Jacobi method in both steps: the selection of the indices is made with \eqref{eq:modifiedscores} instead of the maximum absolute value off-diagonal element and the transformation is not a Jacobi rotations but it is \eqref{eq:theGij} (a general $2 \times 2$ orthonormal transformation: rotation or reflection).
-Regarding these scores, we have that $\mathcal{C}_{ij} = |S_{ij}|$ like in the Jacobi method when $S_{ii} = S_{jj}$.
-Despite these differences, our method can also benefit from the parallelization techniques developed for the Jacobi method \cite{Shroff1990APA, 9056494}.$ \blacksquare$
+Similarly to the {classical} Jacobi method, Algorithm 1 also has two steps: find pivot indices $(i,j)$ and apply a similarity transformation such that we are closer to the stated objective ({diagonalize or block diagonalize} the matrix).
+We differ from the Jacobi method in both steps: the selection of the indices is made with~\eqref{eq:badcij} instead of the maximum absolute value off-diagonal element and {the transformation is not only a Jacobi rotation but it may also be a reflection}. {Regarding these scores, for $\mathbf{\alpha} = \mathbf{1}_{p \times 1}$ we have that $\mathcal{C}_{ij} = |S_{ij}|$ like in the Jacobi method when $S_{ii} = S_{jj}$ and $1 \leq i \leq p < j \leq n$.} Despite these differences, our method can also benefit from the parallelization techniques developed for the Jacobi method~\cite{Shroff1990APA,9056494}.